Snatam Kaur: Sikh influence on Kaur's music

 Sikhism is a religion that began in India in the mid-fifteenth century with the first Guru, known as Guru Nanak Dev Ji (1469-1539 C.E.).
 The essence of being a Sikh is that one lives one’s life according to the teachings of the Sikh Gurus, devoting time to meditating on God and the scriptures, chanting, and living life in a way that benefits other people and the world.
 Kaur’s teacher, Yogi Bhajan (1929-2004), was influential in helping promote the Sikh tradition in the West.

 Sikhism is based on the Shabad Guru.
 On Kaur's official website she explains, “Shabad is the sacred energy or recitation of sound, and Guru means the living teacher.
 For Sikhs, our living Guru exists within the sacred words of our tradition and physically within the Sikh holy book known as the Guru Granth Sahib.”

 Reviews and critical acclaim

 Snatam Kaur has received numerous positive reviews of her concerts and albums, especially in alternative and yogic media.
 These include LA Yoga, The Olympian (Olympia, WA), Light Connection, The Union (Nevada County, CA), The New Sunday Times (Malaysia), and Yoga Chicago.
 In 2010, her album Essential Snatam Kaur: Sacred Chants for Healing peaked at number nine on the Billboard listing of Top New Age Music Albums.
 Snatam Kaur's career also received a boost when it became known that her music was a favorite of Oprah Winfrey.

 Kaur was nominated for a 2019 Grammy for her album Beloved.

 Personal life

 Snatam lives in the United States with her husband Sopurkh Singh, whom she married in January 2006, and their daughter, Jap Preet Kaur.

-Snatam is the granddaughter of Dr. Stanley Biber, pioneering Gender Affirming Surgeon, who practiced in Trinidad, Colorado until his death 1/16/06.
+Snatam is the granddaughter of Dr. Stanley Biber.